DanielKroupa/Hiearchy-table/README.md

 ## Hierarchical Table Project

-This is a hierarchical table based on the requirements provided by [Koala42](https://koala42.com/)
+This is a hierarchical table created on the requirements provided by [Koala42](https://koala42.com/)

 ## 🛠 Technologies used